 If the business or its customers are subject to regulatory or compliance drivers such as FFIEC, GLBA, OCC, PCI DSS, SOX, HIPAA, or others, the SSG acts as a focal point for understanding the constraints such drivers impose on software.
-In some cases, the SSG creates a unified approach that removes redundancy from overlapping compliance requirements.
+In some cases, the SSG creates a unified approach that removes redundancy and conflicts from overlapping compliance requirements.
 A formal approach will map applicable portions of regulations to control statements explaining how the organization complies.
 As an alternative, existing business processes run by legal or other risk and compliance groups outside the SSG could also serve as the regulatory focal point.
-The goal of this activity is to create one set of software security guidance so that compliance work is completed as efficiently as possible (mostly by removing duplicates).
-Some firms move on to guide exposure by becoming directly involved in standards groups in order to influence the regulatory environment.
+The goal of this activity is to create one set of software security guidance so that compliance work is completed as efficiently as possible.
+Some firms move on to guide exposure by becoming directly involved in standards groups exploring new technologies in order to influence the regulatory environment.

 The way software handles personally identifiable information (PII) could be explicitly regulated, but even if it isn’t, privacy is a hot topic.
 The SSG plays a key role in identifying and describing PII obligations stemming from regulation and customer expectations.
 It uses this information to promote best practices related to privacy.
 For example, if the organization processes credit card transactions, the SSG will identify the constraints that the PCI DSS places on the handling of cardholder data and inform all stakeholders.
-Note that outsourcing to hosted environments (e.g., the cloud) does not relax a majority of PII obligations.
-Also note, firms that create software products that process PII (but don’t necessarily handle PII directly) can get credit by providing privacy controls and guidance for their customers.
+Note that outsourcing to hosted environments (e.g., the cloud) does not relax PII obligations.
+Also note, firms that create software products that process PII (but who don’t necessarily handle PII directly) can get credit by providing privacy controls and guidance for their customers.
 Because it’s easy to lose your phone, mobile devices add new PII security considerations.

 Compliance & Policy Level 2

-The organization has a formal compliance risk acceptance and accountability process addressing all software development projects.
+The organization has a formal compliance risk acceptance and accountability process addressing all software development projects, regardless of development methodology.
 The SSG might act as an advisor when the risk acceptor signs off on the state of the software prior to release.
 For example, the sign-off policy might require the head of the business unit to sign off on compliance issues that have not been mitigated or SSDL steps related to compliance that have been skipped.
 Signoff should be explicit and captured for future reference.
 Any exceptions should be tracked, even under the fastest of agile methodologies.
 An application without security defects might still be non-compliant.

 The organization can demonstrate compliance with applicable regulations because its SSDL is aligned with the control statements developed by the SSG (see [CP1.1 Unify regulatory pressures]).
 The SSG tracks the controls, shepherds problem areas, and makes sure auditors and regulators are satisfied.
 If the organization’s SDLC is predictable and reliable, the SSG might be able to largely sit back and keep score.
 If the SDLC is uneven, less reliable, or in a big, big hurry, the SSG could be forced to take a more active role as referee.
 A firm doing this properly can explicitly associate satisfying its compliance concerns to following its SSDL.